| |

 You’ve gotta love that you can store this in the refrigerator for up to 6 weeks and it can even be frozen.
 It saves me the trouble of canning when I don’t have the time.
 The use of horseradish in this relish makes it sing!
 It gives an unexpected kick and really enhances the flavor.

 I did change her recipe slightly.
 She used a 1/2 cup pickling salt and that was a bit much for me.
 Unless you want a lip-puckering dose of salt, it was better to use a smaller amount.
 It still turned out wonderful and was full of flavor.
-I also added a half cup more brown sugar.
+I also added a half cup more sugar.
 It was a bit too tart without the added amount.
+Turmeric is also a great optional add-in.

 You can serve this cucumber relish as a side dish, a topping for beans and rice or any other way that you love to serve relish.
 I like mine chunkier, so I didn’t chop the vegetables too small.
 Sometimes, I want this in a bowl all by itself.